solid-contrib/solid-tutorial-angular/chapter4.md

 *What you will learn*

 * How to structure JavaScript in several parts
-* How to watch for changes
+* How to set up a turtle data file on github
-* How to send moves to a Pod in realtime
+* How to use localStorage to save state
-* How to add websocket support
+* How to prepare language files to be used in vocab training
-* How to update the board when a new move is made remotely
-* How to link to a chess engine for hints
+* How to cache and uncache files

 ## The App